lark-parser/lark/README.md

  - Grammar composition (in cases that the tokens can reliably signify a grammar change)
  - Parser generator - create a small parser, indepdendent of Lark, to embed in your project.
+ - Optimizations in both the parsers and the lexer

 ## Comparison to other parsers